magento/devdocs/guides/v1.0/install-gde/install/install-cli-subcommands.md

 	php magento help setup:config:set

 <h2 id="instgde-cli-subcommands-common">Common arguments</h2>
-The following arguments are common to all installer commands:
+The following arguments are common to all installer commands.
+These commands can be run either before or after the Magento software is installed:

 <table>
 	<tbody>